TelemetryDeck/docs/api/default-parameters.md

 - `TelemetryDeck.RunContext.targetEnvironment`: The target environment of the app.
 - `TelemetryDeck.RunContext.extensionIdentifier`: The identifier of the extension the app is running in.
 This provides a value such as `com.apple.widgetkit-extension` when TelemetryDeck is run from a widget.

+## User Preference

+Information about the user's preferences, such as language and region.

+- `TelemetryDeck.UserPreference.language`: The language of the user.
+- `TelemetryDeck.UserPreference.region`: The region of the user.

 ## SDK

 Information about the TelemetryDeck SDK, such as its name or version number.